Takicegek/Interpeer/whitepaper.md

 - [Morphis](morph.is) - static.
 - [TOR](www.torproject.org) - only anonymises normal hosts.

-So these can not host for example: [wikipedia.org](wikipedia.org) or [facebook.com](facebook.com) because the visitors can not change the data stored.
+So these can not host for example: [wikipedia.org](wikipedia.org) or [facebook.com](facebook.com) because the visitors don't change the data stored.

 ## 10. Future research
-There are a few parts that fall outside of the scope of this white-paper, but could be added to Interpeer later.
+There are a few parts that fall outside of the scope of this white paper, but could be added to Interpeer later.
 For example:

 - peer-to-peer search using DHT.
 - Add-ons.
 One example would be more efficient computation.
 An add-on would be a program developed by 3rd party developers that Interpeer calls to handle scripts in certain formats.
 It would be added to Interpeer by a “change request” if there was demand.